-Get really great sound, from your audio system?
-A sound is something very special and personal to each and every audiophile!
+Get great sound, from your audio system?
+A sound is something extraordinary and personal to every audiophile!
 So what is sound?

-Every person has different hearing and because we have different hearing your sound may not be what I like to hear.
-At the same time my sound may not be what you like to hear.
-But there are certain things we can do to help get really great sound.
+Every person has different hearing, and because we have a separate discussion, your sound may not be what I like to hear.
+At the same time, my music may not be what you want to hear.
+But there are certain things we can do to help get a great sound.

-This was the first step whereby Rick sent me a picture on Facebook of his system.
+The first step, when Rick sent me a picture of his system.
 I would have preferred to have a pic sent to my email, as it is easier to work and the quality always better.
-But as this was the first time that something like this had happened so I just went with the flow!
+But as this was the first time that something like this had happened.
+I just went with the flow!

-This is the last reply that I got from Rick as he seemed pretty excited about what a few simple moves had done for him.
-I did reply with the next set of instructions. but as I say he did not reply so I can only assume that he is happy with his new sound.
+The last reply I got from Rick as he seemed pretty excited about what a few simple moves had done for him.
+I did reply with the next set of instructions.
+But as I say he did not answer so, I can only assume that he is happy with his new sound.

-Every person has their own way of listening and also the type of music to which they listen can be so different.
+Every person has their way of listening and also the type of music to which they listen can be so different.
 Two people with the same systems will never agree why one system sounds better to one and not the other.
-The systems are both the same but one person is playing acid rock at high volume and the other person is playing Classical music at low volume.
+The arrangements are both the same, but one person is playing acid rock at high volume, and the other person is playing Classical music at low volume.

 So why should the sound be not so good in one room?
-A good question and the answer is very simple.
-The characteristics of the room and what the room contains.
-How high is the room and how wide is the room.
+A good question and the answer is straightforward.
+The characteristics of the room and what the chamber contains.
+How big is the place and how full is the room?
 How has the equipment been positioned in the room and how are the acoustics in the room.
 Is the room dead or is the room alive?

 What sort of sound do you want from your system?
-Do you want a sound that is strong and hard and gives you that smack in the chest when you turn up the volume and sends shivers running down you want a sound that is liquid and lush and so full it envelops you with it’s beauty and you feel like you are floating in the air.
+Do you want music that is strong and hard and gives you that smack in the chest when you turn up the volume and sends shivers running down you to want a sound that is liquid and lush and so full it envelops you with its beauty and you feel like you are floating in the air?

-This is the system I use at present.
-And comprises of 300 Litre cabinets containing Tannoy 15″ 3818 dual concentric drivers (same as used in the Glenair enclosures).
+The audio system used.
+And, comprises of 300 Litre cabinets containing Tannoy 15″ 3818 dual concentric drivers (same as used in the Glenair enclosures).

-The sound I get is magnificent and every single detail can be heard.
-The bass response is among the best I have ever heard.
-Which is due to the system set up and speaker positioning.
+The sound I get is magnificent, and every single detail heard.
+The bass response is among the best I have ever heard, which is due to the system set up and speaker positioning.

-I have found over the years you do not have to actually do much to get a really great sound.
-Because it all comes down to a few basic steps.
-The first thing is the positioning of your equipment.
-The second thing is the positioning of your loudspeakers.
-And the third thing is the positioning of your self when you are listening to your music.
+I have found, you do not have actually to do much to get a great sound.
+First is the positioning of your equipment.
+Second the positioning of your loudspeakers.
+And third is the position of your-self.

-If you want that hard-hitting fast dynamic sound with bite, speed and attack then choose a solid-state amplifier.
-But if you want that lush warm sound with a feeling of freedom and passion then choose a valve amplifier.
+If you want that hard-hitting, fast dynamic sound with bite, speed and attack then choose a solid-state amplifier.
+But if you wish to that lush, warm tone with a feeling of freedom and passion, then choose a valve amplifier.

 What can you do?